kubevirt/katacoda-scenarios/kubevirt-101/step2.md

 #### Accessing VMs (serial console & vnc)

-Now that a VM is running you can access its console:
+Now that a VM is running you can access its serial console:

-**NOTE** : WARNING in some browser environments you'll not be able to escape the console on Katacoda.
+**WARNING:** in some browser environments you will not be able to escape the serial console on Katacoda.

-**NOTE** :`^]` means: press CTRL + "]" keys to escape the console
+**NOTE:** `^]` means: press the "CTRL" and "]" keys to escape the console.

 ~~~sh
 # Connect to the serial console
 $ ./virtctl console testvm
 ~~~

-If you've opened the console **within** Katacoda, you can click on the `+` close to 'Terminal' to start a new shell there and be able to continue with the following steps in the shutdown and cleanup section.
+If you opened the serial console within Katacoda and you can't escape from it by pressing `^]`, you can click on the `+` close to 'Terminal' to start a new shell there and be able to continue with the following steps in the shutdown and cleanup section.

-In environments where VNC client access is available, the graphical VNC console can be accessed [following documentation](https://kubevirt.io/user-guide/docs/latest/using-virtual-machines/graphical-and-console-access.html)
+In environments where VNC client access is available, the graphical console of a VM can be accessed with the [virtctl vnc](https://kubevirt.io/user-guide/docs/latest/using-virtual-machines/graphical-and-console-access.html) command.

 #### Shutdown and cleanup